rajeshvkothari/oom/Internal/NEW_GIN_README.md

     ------------------------------

   **IMPORTANT NOTE : Currently, in 'Docker container based testing', only 'puccini-workflow' engine type is supported.
   So, 'workflow_engine_type' property in the metadata section of main service template of model MUST be set to puccini-workflow'.
-Refer to 'Building Tosca Model Csars' for more details.**
+Refer to [Building Tosca Model Csars](#Building-Tosca-Model-Csars) for more details.**

   Login into Demo Server and fire the following commands to copy csars: